Family accuses West Coast General of negligence before elder’s passing in hospital

 Just before arriving in Hot Springs Cove, Pat III got another call from the doctor, who explained that the father was dehydrated and that they couldn’t get an IV in him.
 But the elder’s kidneys and white blood cell count was normal, and the doctor told Pat III that no more infection could be detected in the blood.

-Then the physician made a proposition that threw the son off.
-She offered $10,000 in cash to help with his struggles.

-When Pat III eventually returned to his father’s hospital room the doctor gave him an envelope with a cheque for $7,000, asking that this exchange remain a secret between her and him.
+When Pat III eventually returned to his father’s hospital room, he said the doctor gave him an envelope with a cheque for $7,000, asking that this exchange remain a secret between the two of them.

-“I was really unsure to accept it or not,” said Pat III.
+“I was really unsure to accept it or not,” said Pat III, who feared that not accepting the money could bring consequences.
 “I held onto it for about a week.
-I felt funny; if I didn’t accept it from her there might be consequences.”
+I felt funny.”

 Feeling stuck, the son did cash the cheque, but he informed the hospital administration about the money.